EtiennePerot/fuse-jna/README.md

 Originally built to make the OS X/Linux port of [SrcDemo²] possible, it was separated into its own library because I figured others would benefit from it.

 I like Python, and I like using [fuse.py] when writing FUSE filesystems in Python.
-Thanks to ctypes, only one file and you get nice, straight Python bindings.
+Thanks to `ctypes`, it comes in just one file and that's all you need for nice 'n' straight Python bindings.
 The goal of fuse-jna is to bring FUSE bindings to Java with the same simplicity.

-To do that, it uses [JNA], which was inspired by Python's ctypes in terms of ease-of-use.
+To do that, it uses [JNA], which itself was inspired by Python's `ctypes` in terms of ease-of-use.

 #### Compatibility